Shazwazza/Our.Umbraco.IoC/README.md

 * LightInject - `Our.Umbraco.IoC.Autofac.LightInjectUmbracoRegister` which uses LightInject's `ICompositionRoot` to register components

 Each project should be structured consistently with the existing ones, it's only a few classes to get a new container going.

+__Important!__ Most of these registrations are Externally Owned, meaning Umbraco owns the lifetime of the objects.
+When you are building the code for your container, you need to make sure that if an `IContainerRegistration`'s lifetime is `ExternallyOwned` that you deal with that accordingly.
+Most containers will have a way that you can define this so that the container doesn't Dispose of the object itself.